 Clearly discuss the story angles the writer is after.
 (These should align with your business goals.)
 Does the writer need to interview anyone outside of your business?
 Do they require images or video or will they be producing their own?
 Are there any special activities they want to do?
 A media kit can be a good way of giving additional background info on your destination or tour, but make sure it’s fact-checked, up to date and available in PDF.
 And always make sure they get their itinerary in advance, the sooner the better.

 Don’t show off by setting up unreal experiences that regular guests will never be able to do.
-A journalist should not ask for this either.
+A travel journalist should not ask for this either.
 The last thing you want is people coming and expecting something you don’t offer.

 Don’t cram the writer’s itinerary so full she’s running around from dawn till midnight.
 This is a potential pitfall of working with a tourism board or DMO (see above).
 Often, they want to show off their fancy journalist to every one of their tourism partners (who also want coverage) and the poor writer is shuttled from hotel to restaurant to tour, most of which is not relevant for her stories.
 I’ve seen journalists revolt and go AWOL mid-trip and partners freak out for missing their promised media visit.